navarrorico/navarrorico/README.md

 ### Hi there 👋

-- 🔭 I’m currently working as Odoo Developer
+- 🔭 I’m currently working as Odoo Developer at [PYMING](https://pyming.com/)